bustle/s3_master/README.md

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+[BDG Media](https://bustle.company/) sponsored this work.
+[Come work with us!](https://jobs.lever.co/bustle)

 ## Code of Conduct